 For our clients, our nurses and nurse-attorneys provide valuable support with medical questions and finding healthcare providers.

-Medical Mistakes that Lead to Birth Injuries
+What Medical Mistakes Lead to Birth Injuries?

 Healthcare professionals are trained to keep mothers and their babies safe even in the most complex situations that arise during and/or shortly after birth.
 When doctors and other medical providers miss critical warning signs of fetal distress or fail to respond quickly, it can lead to a devastating birth injury.
 Families of children who suffered a birth injury may be entitled to compensation to cover the often very significant cost of caring for a child with birth injuries.